History in Structure

 II

 1887.
 Presented to Harrogate by Richard Ellis, Mayor, having been designed by H.E Bown.
 Gothic style.
 Statue of Queen Victoria below stone canopy.
 Canopy carved by Webber, with quatrefoil arched openings surmounted by pinnacle.
-Granite base with trefoil three bay recesses to sides with crenellated coping with heraldic lions rampart on
+Granite base with trefoil three bay recesses to sides with crenellated coping with heraldic lions rampant on corners.

 Listing NGR: SE3038155240